I-Pranjal/To-do-list-app/README.md

 - MongoDB: NoSQL database used for storing tasks.

 ## Installation
 To run this app locally, follow these steps:

-1. Clone this repository to your local machine.
+Clone this repository to your local machine.
-2. Navigate to the project directory in your terminal.
+Navigate to the project directory in your terminal.
-3. Install dependencies using `npm install`.
+Install dependencies using npm install.
+This will install all required modules including React and Bootstrap.
-4. Start the frontend server using `npm start`.
+Start the frontend server using npm start.
-5. Start the backend server (if applicable) using `npm start` or `node server.js`.
-6. Access the app in your web browser at `http://localhost:3000`.
+Access the app in your web browser at http://localhost:3000.